How Trump Plowed Through $1 Billion, Losing Cash Advantage

 — Nearly $100,000 spent on copies of Donald Trump Jr.’s book “Triggered,” which helped propel it to the top of the New York Times bestsellers list.

-— At least $14.1 million spent on the Republican National Convention.
-The event was supposed to have been held in Charlotte, North Carolina, but Trump relocated it to Jacksonville, Florida, after a dispute with North Carolina's Democratic governor over coronavirus safety measures.
-The Florida event was ultimately cancelled, as well, with a mostly online convention taking its place.
+— At least $15.1 million spent on the Republican National Convention.
+The event was supposed to be in Charlotte, North Carolina, but Trump relocated it to Jacksonville, Florida, after a dispute with North Carolina's Democratic governor over coronavirus safety measures.
+The Florida event was ultimately canceled, with a mostly online convention taking its place.
+Disclosures show the RNC still spent $1 million at the Ritz Carlton Amelia Island, near Jacksonville.

 — $912,000 spent on ads that ran on the personal Facebook pages of Parscale and Trump spokesperson Katrina Pierson.